hoeggi/atom-urlrequest/README.md

-# URL Request package
+# Atom URL Request package

-Performs a GET request on link under the cursor and replaces the line with the request body.
+Performs a GET request on a link under the cursor and replaces the line with the request body.